-The seminary reserves the right to require drug testing of any employee or student who is suspected of drug abuse.
-(The employee or student must pay for the testing if the test results prove to be positive.)
-If abuse of drugs or alcohol is determined, the employee or student must enter some rehabilitation program at the expense of the employee or student.
-Refusal to enter such a program or a repeated abuse of drugs or alcohol will result in the dismissal of an employee or student.
+If abuse of drugs or alcohol is determined, the student must enter some rehabilitation program at the expense of the student.
+Refusal to enter such a program or a repeated abuse of drugs or alcohol will result in the dismissal of a student.

-Employees and students are required to notify the seminary within five days of being convicted for any misuse of drugs or alcohol connected with the seminary.
-Employees and students must know that the seminary will comply with the law in notifying the appropriate authorities for violations of the law.
+Students must know that the seminary will comply with the law in notifying the appropriate authorities for violations of the law.